Heroku Ruby Support

 As a final task in the compilation phase, the assets:precompile

 Rake task is executed.
-This will compile all assets and put them in your public directory.
+This task compiles all assets and puts them in your public directory.
 For more information refer to Rails Asset Pipeline on Heroku.

 - A Rails stdout plugin is injected.